WORKSHOP ON PYROTECHNIC COMBUSTION MECHANISMS

-The 12th workshop was the most recent that occurred in conjunction with an IPS Seminar.
+The 12th workshop was the most recent one that occurred in conjunction with an IPS Seminar.
 It was held on 9 July 2016, before the 42nd IPS Seminar.
 The topic was “The Science and Technology of Next Generation Pyrotechnics.”
 The invited speakers and presentations of that workshop were:

 Jason Brusnahan, DST Group, Edinburgh, AUSTRALIA

 Magnesium Boride, MgB2, a Fuel for Green Flares

 Towards “Greener” and Safer Mining Detonators

 Thomas Winfield Myers, Los Alamos National Laboratory, USA

 Steven Son, Purdue University, USA